-Poetry and Prose: Pupils read a range of poetry and prose texts from the Edexcel Anthology and then choose their own theme to explore across two of the texts.
-The finished piece is 1000 words, with a short accompanying commentary which explains their process in choosing their texts and task.
+Poetry and prose: Pupils read a range of poetry and prose texts from the Edexcel Anthology and then choose their own theme to explore across three of the texts.
+The finished piece is 1200 words.
 This more individual process prepares pupils well for A level.